Foundation-Devices/passport2/docs/miniscript-wallet-policy-progress.md

 - `0eba4aa4` — first semantic policy-review UI.
 - `b6a82959` — adaptive timelines, signer names, network diagnostics, and policy-aware signing review.
 This is the source used for `v2.4.0b4`.
-- The next private checkpoint contains wording improvements requested during physical-device review and has intentionally not yet been built.
+- `c2f52e1f` — wording improvements requested during physical-device review.
+- `6c79b4c0` — policy-derived verification for Liana P2WSH change outputs that
+  omit `PSBT_OUT_WITNESS_SCRIPT`.
+This is the source used for `v2.4.0b5`.

 ## Pending physical and product validation

 - Finish the revised on-device wording review.
-- Build and install the next candidate only after the wording pass is complete.
+- Install the independently verified `v2.4.0b5` candidate from the test microSD.
 - Re-run the captured Liana PSBT on that candidate and confirm the change output is recognized before completing an end-to-end Testnet signature.
 - Sign and finalize a real Liana Testnet PSBT; verify the policy authorization